IDP Project on Surveillance, Tech & Immigration Policing

 IDP is also working with Mijente, Law Students Against ICE, and Researchers Against Surveillance to call on Thomson Reuters and RELX (parent company to Lexis-Nexis) to end their contracts with ICE.
 Learn more about how Thomson-Reuters and RELX fuel ICE’s deportation machine here.

-IDP is also working with allies to ensure that the Governor signs the Contact Tracing Confidentiality Act Contact Tracing Confidentiality (S.8450-C/A.10500-C).
-The New York State Legislature passed this act in July to stop the spread of COVID-19 and to protect contract tracing data from police and ICE.
+IDP also worked with allies to ensure that the Governor signed the Contact Tracing Confidentiality Act Contact Tracing Confidentiality (S.8450-C/A.10500-C).
+The New York State Legislature passed this act in July to protect contact tracing data from police and ICE, and the Governor signed it into law on December 23, 2020.
+Press release here.

 ICE & Biometrics